 The school will not tolerate the use of alcohol or drugs at any time.
 No student will be allowed to attend school that is under the influence of drugs and/or alcohol.
-Please refer to our full Drug and Alcohol policy https://sandiegobarbercollege.com/wp-content/uploads/2021/09/Associated-Barberon our website: College-Drug-and-Alcohol-Abuse-Prevention-Programs-09 2021.pdf
+Please refer to our full Drug and Alcohol policy on our website: https://sandiegobarbercollege.com/wp-content/uploads/2021/09/Associated-Barber-College-Drug-and-Alcohol-Abuse-Prevention-Programs-09 2021.pdf